qalibr/Con4/README.md

     - Developing the User Interface using shadcn/ui
         - An extremely easy to use and beautiful component library.
         - Used for light/dark mode theme switch, used for buttons and menus.
-    - ~~Also using Headless UI and Heroicons which are libraries made by the Tailwind CSS team to complement the main library.~~
+    - Also using Headless UI and Heroicons which are libraries made by the Tailwind CSS team to complement the main library.
-    - ~~Tailwind for styling, headless for component logic, and heroicons for graphical elements.~~
+    - Using Animate.style for css animations on the Coins.
 - Capacitor
     - Porting web app to native platforms.
 - Supabase